Robert J. Snyder, D.P.M. MSc, C.W.S.

 - Badahdah H, Snyder RJ, O’Connor C. et al. Mixed Etiology Hydroxyurea- Related lower leg ulcer that masqueraded as sequelae from sickle cell disease and venous insufficiency.
 Wounds.
 2012;24(9): 254-257

-- Kirsner, RS, Marston WA, Snyder RJ et al. Spray-applied cell therapy with human allogeneic fibroblasts and keratinocytes for the treatment of chronic venous leg ulcers: a phase 2, multicentre, double-blind, randomised, placebo-controlled trial.
+- Kirsner, RS, Marston WA, Snyder RJ et al. Spray-applied cell therapy with human allogeneic fibroblasts and keratinocytes for the treatment of chronic venous leg ulcers: a phase 2, multicentre, double-blind, randomized, placebo-controlled trial.
 The Lancet.
 15, 2012; 380 (9846): 977-985

 - Sibald R, Snyder RJ, Botros M, et al. Role of a point –of-care protease activity diagnostic test in Canadian clinical practice: A Canadian Expert Consensus.
 Advances in Skin & Wound Care.
 2012;25(6): 267-275